prantlf/storybook-multilevel-sort/docs/MIGRATION.md

 ### Version 2

-The version `storybook-multilevel-sort` package in `package.json` needs to be increased:
+The version of `storybook-multilevel-sort` package in `package.json` needs to be increased:

 ```json
 "devDependencies": {